steffenmueller4/steffenmueller4.github.io/_posts/2026-05-02-restic-backup-for-syncthing.md

 It encrypts the repository client-side and supports many backends out of the box, including any S3-compatible object store.

 For my setup, the combination of chunk-level deduplication, encryption, and [AWS Simple Storage Service (S3)][aws-s3] backend was the deciding factor.
-This setup reduced the backup time from hours to ca. 10-30 minutes depending on the amount of file changes in Syncthing.
+This setup reduced the backup time from hours to ca. 10-30 minutes depending on the amount of file changes in Syncthing—not too many in my case.

 ## Architecture Overview